Lqp1/kitty-hintsconfig/README.md

 # Summary

-Helps you build a centralized config for kitty for markers and hints.
+Helps you build a centralized config for [kitty](https://sw.kovidgoyal.net/kitty/) regarding markers and hints.

 There are two lists of items:
 - A list of regular expressions and marker number for markers.